getsentry/sentry-docs/src/collections/_documentation/clients/java/index.md

 ## Configuration {#config}

 Use the configuration below in combination with any of the integrations from above.
 The configuration will only work after an integration is installed.
-After that, [set you DSN]{#setting-the-dsn}.
+After that, [set your DSN]{#setting-the-dsn}.

 ### Setting the DSN (Data Source Name) {#setting-the-dsn}